 - adjust your mower to a longer grass height

 - Pressurized irrigation water is available to all residents.

 - The system is available from about mid-April to mid-October.
-For 2021, the water will be shut off on October 15.

 - The service is billed year-round to avoid spikes in summertime water bills.
+Visit the utilities page.

 - When first connecting to the system, slowly open up the valve in the service box to introduce the water into your sprinkler system.
 Make sure your filter is clean and connected.
 Leave a hose connected when turning on to release trapped air.

 - When the system shuts down in mid-October, run sprinklers once to ensure the system is cleared out.
 Turn off sprinklers and hoses and close the valve in your service box.
 Check and clean filter if needed.